sagemath/sagewiki_to_gh-2022-10-10/days114.md

 [[https://forms.gle/Ck38QnANrHnYtcXGA|Registration Form]]

-If you are interested in attending, please register before '''18th May 2022'''.
+International partiticipants: if you are interested in attending, please register before '''18th May 2022'''.

 === Organizing Committee ===